nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 Users will be able to validate stored content without having to keep their own redundant copies of the data or reading the content to be validated.

-These changes enable more efficient client operations whie increasing independence from the dewsign decisons of the specific object storage cluster in use.
+These changes enable more efficient client operations while increasing independence from the design decisions of the specific object storage cluster in use.

-## Leftovers still to be merged

-## Read Deduplication Hit
-* Do we allow for dedup hits on read?
-* Possible method; Allow description of object via a manifest with session-dependent CHIDs.
-* Would enough clients cache chunks to make this code worth debugging and retesting?
-.

-## Single Command Transactions
-* The API may support one-shot command which combine common new/edit/commit commands into a single command.

-## Session Context
-This API assumes that several attributes are kept for each active session:
-* A User, which will have been authenticated with the tenant specified Authentication Service.
-* A 'curret directory': which is inserted in the fully qaulified name after the Tenant and before the supplied name.
-* Zero or one pending object versions. *To be discussed: do we allow multi-object pending sets?*

-* Metching reference versions. *To be discussed, do we allow multiple reference versions for each pending version.*